yutakahirano/fetch-with-streams/README.md

 1. If this Response is used, return a new promise rejected with a TypeError.
 1. Let _stream_ be the associated readable stream.
+1. If _stream_ is null, set _stream_ to an empty ReadableByteStream.
 1. Let _reader_ be the result of running [acquiring an exclusive stream reader](https://streams.spec.whatwg.org/#acquire-exclusive-stream-reader) for _stream_.
 If that threw an exception, return a promise rejected with that exception.
 1. Let _p_ be a new promise.
 1. Run these substeps in parallel.